 Why You’ll Love Easy Vegan Black-Eyed Pea Dip

-Just combine a few ingredients in a small casserole dish, cover with vegan cheese and then bake for 20 – 25 minutes.
-Besides sporting a delicious flavor, this dip might even bring you a little bit of luck.
-See below for more on that.
+Make this creamy southwest black-eyed pea dip by combining a few ingredients in a small casserole dish, cover with vegan cheese and then bake for 20 – 25 minutes.

-But there’s something else about this easy vegan black-eyed pea dip you might want to make note of.
-Black-eyed peas?
-They’re actually good for you.
+There’s something else about this black-eyed pea dip to make note of.
+Black-eyed peas are good for you.
 That’s no surprise because most plants are.
-I don’t know why these little beauties are called peas, because they’re actually beans, but there’s no changing it at this point.
-That horse has already left the gates.

 - Remove the seeds and chop up a jalapeño and add that to this recipe for some kick